cristeab/renesas_zmod4510/README.md

 * Optionally, activate your Python virtual environment

-* Install with pip from the sources root folder
+* Compile and install from the sources root folder

     pip install .